nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

 </figure>

 The `context` variable is an instance of [behave.runner.Context](http://pythonhosted.org/behave/api.html#behave.runner.Context).
-This variable holds additional contextual information during the running of tests, so we can pass it things like the `server_url` and retreive that value later.
+This variable holds additional contextual information during the running of tests, so we could also pass it additional information and retreive that value later.

 ### Running our Tests
 Now, we've setup our environment, we're ready to run our tests!